History of Slovenia: Titoist Yugoslavia

+Forced collectivisation was unsuccessfully attempted from 1949 to 1953, followed by gradual economic liberalisation, known as workers self-management, introduced under the advice and supervision of Slovene Marxist theoretician and Communist leader Edvard Kardelj, the main theorist of the Titoist path to socialism.
+Suspected opponents of this policy from within and outside the party were persecuted and thousands were sent to Goli otok (where opponents from the Tito-Stalin split, were sent).

 Stalinist period

-Between 1945 and 1948, a wave of political repressions took place in Slovenia and in Yugoslavia.
+Between 1945 and 1948, a wave of political repression took place across Yugoslavia.
 Thousands of people were imprisoned for their political beliefs.
-Several tens of thousands of Slovenes left Slovenia immediately after the war in fear of Communist persecution.
-Many of them settled in Argentina, which became the core of Slovenian anti-Communist emigration.
-More than 50,000 more followed in the next decade, frequently for economic reasons, as well as political ones.
-These later waves of Slovene immigrants mostly settled in Canada and in Australia, but also in other western countries.
+Several tens of thousands of Slovenes emigrated immediately after the war in fear of Communist persecution.
+Many settled in Argentina, which became the center of Slovenian anti-Communism.
+More than 50,000 followed in the next decade, frequently for economic reasons.
+These later waves mostly broke in Canada and in Australia, but also in other western countries.

 The 1948 Tito–Stalin split and aftermath

 In 1948, the Tito–Stalin split took place.
-In the first years following the split, the political repression worsened, as it extended to Communists accused of Stalinism.
+Following the split, the political repression immediately worsened, as it extended to Communists accused of Stalinism.
 Hundreds of Slovenes were imprisoned in the concentration camp of Goli Otok, together with thousands of people of other nationalities.
-Among the show trials that took place in Slovenia between 1945 and 1950, the most important were the Nagode Trial against democratic intellectuals and left liberal activists (1946) and the Dachau trials (1947–1949), where former inmates of Nazi concentration camps were accused of collaboration with the Nazis.
-Many members of the Roman Catholic clergy also suffered persecution.
-The case of bishop of Ljubljana Anton Vovk, who was doused with gasoline and set on fire by Communist activists during a pastoral visit to Novo Mesto in January 1952, echoed in the western press.
+Show trials took place in Slovenia between 1945 and 1950, most importantly the Nagode Trial against democratic intellectuals and left liberal activists (1946) and the Dachau trials (1947–1949), where former inmates of Nazi concentration camps were accused of collaboration.
+Roman Catholic clergy also suffered persecution.
+The case of the Bishop of Ljubljana Anton Vovk, who was doused with gasoline and set on fire by Communist activists during a pastoral visit to Novo Mesto in January 1952, echoed in the western press.